 The Portable Planetarium Service consists of a portable planetarium and a planetarium instructor who is trained in the setup and use of the planetarium.
 When a district contracts for the Portable Planetarium Service, the planetarium operator sets up the planetarium and offers six 45- to 50-minute presentations per day.
-The portable planetarium can accommodate 25 to 30 students and their teacher per presentation.
+The portable planetarium can accommodate 25 to 30 students and their teacher, per presentation.
 Teachers may choose a presentation from more than 18 available topics listed on the portable planetarium website www.oneida-boces.org/planet.
-Each class may choose a different topic or the same topic may be presented to a number of classes.
-Planetarium programs correlate with the New York State Education Department's MST social studies and ELA frameworks and are in compliance with Regents, Academic Intervention Service mandates and the Common Core Curriculum social studies, multicultural lore, ocean currents, Greek mythology and weather.
+Each class may choose a different topic, or the same topic may be presented to a number of classes.
+Planetarium programs correlate with the New York State Education Department's STEM, social studies and ELA frameworks, and are in compliance with Regents, Academic Intervention Service mandates and the Common Core Curriculum.

-Interdisciplinary topics available for presentation include art, astronomy, biology, earth science, humanities, foreign language, Native American legends,
+Interdisciplinary topics available for presentation include: astronomy, earth science, geography, social studies, navigation systems and multicultural lore that includes Greek mythology.

 The portable planetarium provides an interactive, visually demonstrative setting where hands-on, minds-on learning is encouraged.
+Check out the new Digital STARLAB!